Elnatanv/marqueee/README.md

 const { initMarqueeeSlider } from 'marqueee'
 ```

+---

-OR to use it as vanilla js:
+using it as vanilla js:

-You need to include the JavaScript file in your project.
+You need to include the JavaScript file in your project (above `</body>`).

 you can get the JS file [from here](https://raw.githubusercontent.com/Elnatanv/marqueee/main/marquee-slider.js)